-After announcing their engagement this week, the second oldest daughter of Jim Bob and Michelle Duggar, Jill, and her fiance Derick Dillard faced various pressing questions from the media.
+The second oldest daughter of Jim Bob and Michelle Duggar, Jill, and her husband Derick Dillard faced various pressing questions from the media.
 But chief among them?
 How many kids they want to have, of course!

 So, is there a chance the young couple is already aiming for the double digits like Jill's parents?